 Life just couldn’t have been better.
-The heat had begun to seep from the day and we were sitting on our cottage stoep watching the Roggeveld mountains turn pink as the sun set behind us.
+The heat had begun to seep from the day and we were sitting on our cottage stoep watching the Roggeveld mountains turn pink as the sun set behind us in the Tankwa Karoo.
 There wasn’t another soul in sight, the air was pure and the wine cold.
 Soon we would light our paraffin lamps and surrender to the romance of a time gone by.

 Buy my books

 I'm an independent travel writer and book editor with a passion for Africa - anything from African travel, people, safari and wildlife to adventure, heritage, road-tripping and slow travel.